-DadsWA was established in 1999 to deliver services and support for fathers, focussing on the child’s first 5 years.
-DadsWA staff have 30 years of combined experience in working with and supporting fathers.
+DadsWA was established in 1999 to deliver services and support for fathers, with a particular focus on the early years.
+DadsWA staff have 25 years of combined experience in working with and supporting fathers.

 DadsWA emphasises the importance of fathers being an active and engaged part of the parenting team and the benefits this brings for child development.

 Much of our work is centred on the early years and we provide regular online sessions for fathers-to-be and a three week program for new dads.
 Information on upcoming sessions can be found here – https://www.ngala.com.au/all-workshops/workshops/

 We also provide information and referrals for dads and mums seeking support for fathers through contact with services and groups.
 Parents seeking information can contact our parenting line https://www.ngala.com.au/service/ngala-parenting-line-2/ or DadsWA – [email protected].
 Information on services and resources for fathers can be found here – Fathering Resources.

 Through the work mentioned above, DadsWA has contact with over 500 fathers each year, as well as numerous service providers, and has gained a wealth of knowledge on the needs of today’s fathers and the services available to them.

 DadsWA is seeking input from fathers/father figures who can draw on their lived experience to help us ensure we are meeting the parenting needs of fathers as best we can.
 If you are interested in being a part of this, please email [email protected]